From zip lining to kayaking safaris, there is no shortage of action-packed family-friendly activities in Ireland.

 The Forest Park is open every day from 08:00 until sunset.

 More info: Discover Northern Ireland

 46. Get Active in Corralea

-Corralea Activity Centre in Fermanagh is a family run activity- and holiday centre perfect for nature lovers, being set in the unpolluted and beautiful Fermanagh Lakelands.
+Corralea Activity Centre in Fermanagh is a family run activity centre which is perfect for nature lovers thanks to its idyllic setting in the beautiful Fermanagh Lakelands.

-The Corralea Centre is suitable for a little older, peppy kids that love to stay busy.
-There is no shortage of things to get up to, as the centre offers anything from archery, mountain biking and climbing to canoeing, windsurfing and orienteering.
+The Corralea Centre is suitable for a older kids that love to stay busy.
+There is no shortage of things to get up to, as the centre offers everything from archery to mountain biking, climbing to canoeing and windsurfing and orienteering.
 Being situated where it is, there is no surprise that the centre also has a fun waterpark with water trampolines and waterslides!

 Corralea also offers accommodation for the ones who want to stay longer, with several different packages to choose from.
 The self-catering cottages are located in Belcoo, which is outside Enniskillen.